-The Alaska Mental Health Trust Authority (the Trust), is soliciting proposals for project management to ensure the planning, coordination, facilitation and execution of a strategic work plan to implement recommendations identified through the Alaska Crisis Now Consultation Report (attached) to ensure Alaska has the necessary conditions to support operation of Crisis Now programs.
+The Alaska Mental Health Trust Authority (the Trust) is soliciting proposals to continue the Crisis Now Initiative project management plan, which will ensure the planning, coordination, facilitation and execution of the strategic work plan.
+This work plan will continue forwarding the implementation and recommendations identified through the Alaska Crisis Now Consultation Report (attached).
+This project management work will ensure Alaska has the necessary conditions for supporting the operation of Crisis Now programs.
 This includes coordination with the Trust to execute work plans with key partners including State of Alaska departments and divisions, members of the legislature, and tribal and local community partners.
-This contract will also provide support for community planning for implementation of Crisis Now services in Anchorage, Mat-Su and Fairbanks.
+This contract will also provide support for community planning for implementation of Crisis Now services in Anchorage, Mat-Su, Fairbanks, and additional communities as identified by the Trust, Juneau, Ketchikan, and Kotzebue.